-B. Enhance the brand awareness through mass media

-Cooperate with the advertising firms to promote the brand image of Poya International which actively expands its stores to national wide.
-By taking the advantage of the mass media, Poya International can attract the existing customers to visit the stores more frequently and also catch more attention of the potential customers.

-(b) Develop a communication platform of micro-community for real-time and various interactions with the customers:
+- B. Explore the business opportunity through social media exposure After years of expansion, Poya has a established store network nationwide.
+Poya will develop our regular customer system, exploying demand from our loyal customers.
+With the help of the social media, Poya International can continue to devlope our branded product with marketing efforts.
+This, we hope, to attract the existing customers to visit the stores more frequently and also catch more attention for the potential customers. - (b) Develop a communication platform of micro-community for real-time and various interactions with the customers: